The spectrality of Cantor-Moran measure and Fuglede's Conjecture: Introduction

 $\bullet$ In the process of studying the non-spectrality of Cantor-Moran measures, we flexibly apply the concept of selection mapping to characterize the structure of orthogonal sets.

 We organize the paper as follows.

 In the second section, we introduce some necessary preliminaries about \textit{DPC} and \textit{DPCS}, and state our main results.
 Section \ref{sect.3} is devoted to the study of \textit{DPC}, \textit{DPCS} and equi-positivity.
 In Section \ref{sect.4}, we characterize the equivalent conditions for the existence of equi-positive subsequences of $\{\nu_n\}$ on $\mathbb{R}$.
-The spectral properties of singular Cantor-Moran measures are left to Section \ref{sect.5}.
+The spectral properties of singularly and absolutely continuous Cantor-Moran measures are left to Section \ref{sect.5}.
 In Section \ref{sect.6}, we study the non-spectrality of Cantor-Moran measures.